MCCreationsOS/mccreations-next/docs/CONTRIBUTING.md

 # Reporting an Issue
 We use Github issues to track issues with MCCreations.
 If you've found a bug or issue with MCCreations, start here!
 ### Creating a Bug Report
-If you've found a bug with MCCreations that does not involve a secuity vulnerablity, first search the current issues on Github to make sure someone hasn't already found it.
-If there are no open issues that seem to match the issue you are having, you're next step is to open a new issue.
+If you've found a bug with MCCreations that does not involve a security vulnerability, first search the current issues on Github to make sure someone hasn't already found it.
+If there are no open issues that seem to match the issue you are having, your next step is to open a new issue.

 First, go to the Issues tab of the MCCreations Next Github Repository (you're already part of the way there!).
 Once you're there, press the green "New Issue" button in the top right corner.
 We've provided some issue templates for basic issues you might encounter with MCCreations, please try and use these templates if possible. **All Issues should include a title and clear description of the problem**.
-If you can, include videos, code samples or tests showing the problem occuring or where the issue arises as well as information about your computer.
+If you can, include videos, code samples or tests showing the problem occurring or where the issue arises as well as information about your computer.
 Your goal should be to make it as easy as possible for others to reproduce and fix your issue.

-When you first open an issue, you problaby won't see any activity or recieve feedback right away.
+When you first open an issue, you probably won't see any activity or receive feedback right away.
 We're a really small team and it takes us time to look over new issues and diagnose them.
 Know that we do see your bug and are working our hardest to fix it.
 You may also work to solve the issue yourself or with the community!

 ### Feature Requests
 Github issues aren't a great place for feature requests, so please do not put them there.
 Instead, feel free to reach out on our Discord community to request help and get community feedback, or create the feature yourself and make a Pull Request.
 We are always open and reading your suggestions on Discord so don't worry about not being seen!

 # Resolving Existing Issues
-If you want to help out with MCCreations in other ways than just reporting bugs the most helpful thing you can do is help resolve existing issues.
+If you want to help out with MCCreations in other ways than just reporting bugs, the most helpful thing you can do is help resolve existing issues.
 This is also a great way to get more comfortable with the MCCreations codebase before creating feature requests.

 ### Verifying Bug Reports
 Simply verifying that a bug report is true is extremely helpful.
 If you're experiencing the same issue as someone else, leave a comment on the issue saying so!
 If the issue is lacking information or has too few or too many reproduction steps you can help by contributing additional information.
 If the issue doesn't have any media showing how to recreate the issue, add your own!